yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 ## Transition Plan

-As I mentioned earlier, we will not make this transition all at once.
+As mentioned earlier, we will not make this transition all at once.
 There are over a hundred lessons across The Carpentries (including Lab and Incubator), each with their own unique setup.
-Before any transition will happen, we will do one final lesson release and then slowly migrate the lessons based on an opt-in process by the maintainers and the instructors will be notified at least two weeks in advance of the migration.
+Before any transition will happen, we will do one more lesson release and then slowly migrate the lessons based on an opt-in process by the maintainers.
+Instructors will be notified at least two weeks in advance of these migrations.

-For the maintainers, I have set up [a workflow for automated conversion with customisation](https://github.com/data-lessons/lesson-transition/), and once the maintainers/authors of the lesson are ready and they consent, I will transition the lesson, preserving the commit history (stripping the styles- specific commits).
+For the maintainers, we have set up [a workflow for automated conversion with customisation](https://github.com/data-lessons/lesson-transition/), and once the maintainers/authors of the lesson are ready and they consent, we will transition the lesson, preserving the commit history (stripping the styles- specific commits).